17th Annual Dr. Karl Prado Radiobiology and Physics Review Course

 Zeljko Vujaskovic, MD, PhD, Professor, Department of Radiation Oncology, Director, Division of Translational Radiation Sciences, University of Maryland School of Medicine, Director, Maryland Proton Alliance

 ...a nationally and internationally recognized leader in the field of radiation related normal tissue injury.
 Many future clinical care protocols, new novel therapies and future drug development will stem directly from the result of Dr. Vujaskovic’s research/patent work and lead to improvement in radiation therapy and quality of life for cancer patients.

 Amit Sawant, PhD, Associate Professor, Chief of Medical Physics, Department of Radiation Oncology, University of Maryland School of Medicine

 ...research interests focus on developing and translating novel forms of image-guidance in radiation therapy, specifically in the area of stereotactic ablative radiotherapy (SAbR), also known as SBRT.
 Dr. Sawant's overall goal of research is to fundamentally improve the understanding, diagnosis, and treatment of cancer through pre-clinical and clinical investigations and translation of novel forms of cancer imaging, radiobiologic agents and precision radiotherapy.

 All presentations that are available online through our 17th Annual Radiobiology and Physics Review website are subject to change up until the day of the event.

-Your user name and password to access the online materials will be emailed two-three days prior to the course.
+Your user name and password to access the online materials will be emailed upon course registration.
 Please be advised that if you are printing out documents prior to the course, some content may change.
 Access to online materials (slides and videos) will be available until December 15, 2020.

 Once a registration is submitted, you will have 24 hours to submit a request for refund.
 After that time, no refund will be provided for any reason; however, the registrant will have access to all course content, including video of the lectures.
 Video of the lectures will be available online only.